giantswarm/docs/src/content/tutorials/continuous-deployment/apps/add_app_template.md

     # default config block end
     resources:
       - appcr.yaml
-      - secret.enc.yaml # only if you provide the default Secret
+      - secret.enc.yaml # only if you provide the default secret
       # You can add here the configmap in case of generate it via kubectl gs command or manually
     ```